Profile

 The degree programs is characterized by its special focus: Social work is understood within the degree programs as a science that takes a critical look at social inequality and at the same time relates to society as a whole as work on the social.

-In addition, this degree program is characterized by an intensive connection to practice: Students test their knowledge and skills under conditions of professional social work practice during a practical semester and thus gain important impulses for their further studies.
+In addition, this degree program is characterized by an intensive connection to practice: Students test their knowledge and skills under conditions of professional practice in social work during a practical semester and thus gain important impulses for their further studies.

 The Bachelor's degree program in Social Work at Ludwigshafen University of Applied Sciences is particularly interesting for people who want to reflect on social problems and forms of social interaction in the context of social inequality and social exclusion and who are looking for perspectives on how people in difficult life situations can be supported and accompanied in their self-determined lifestyle through social work.

-If you have any questions about the content of the degree programs, please contact the two course directors Prof. Dr. Marion Ott and Prof. Dr. Karen Wagels.
+Would you like to study Social Work at the HWG Ludwigshafen and would like more information?
+If you have any questions about the content or would like advice on the degree programs, please contact the two degree program directors Prof. Dr. Marion Ott and Prof. Dr. Karen Wagels.

 Contents & Procedure

-The Bachelor's degree program in Social Work is a modular full-time course with a standard duration of seven semesters.
+The Bachelor's degree program in Social Work is a modular full-time course of study with a standard duration of seven semesters.
 The modules generally comprise two semesters and are each completed with a module examination.
 The structure of the course allows students to complete their studies at their own pace if required.
-There is also a continuous advisory service to help students with questions about planning their studies.
+In addition, the course coordinator Anna-Lena Gerdon(anna-lena.gerdon@ 8< SPAM protection, please remove >8 hwg-lu.de) offers continuous comprehensive advice on questions regarding the course planning.

-As part of the specialization course, students can choose one of the following eight specializations from the fourth semester onwards:
+As part of the specialization course, students choose one of up to seven elective specializations from the third semester onwards (as of winter semester 25/26):

-• Social work as work with mental health crises,
+- Social work as work with psychological crises,

-The practical semester is integrated into this specialization: students complete a 20-week full-time internship in the fifth semester.
+The practical semester is also integrated into the specialization : students complete a 20-week full-time internship in the fourth semester.
 The degree programs thus integrates practice as a specific place of learning and an important reference system.
+If you have any questions about the practical semester, you can contact the internship department at any time.

 For the course-specific page for examination matters, please click here.
-Under this link you will also find the current editions of the General and Special Examination Regulations.
+Under this link you will also find the current editions of the General and Special Examination Regulations for the degree program.

 Qualification

 At the same time, graduates acquire state recognition as a social worker/social pedagogue (B.A.).
-The degree programs qualifies students for all professional fields of social work.
-Graduates can work in a variety of areas, such as social administration, with non-profit and private commercial social work organizations, in the justice system, in the areas of education, work and leisure, work with children and young people, in the area of health and rehabilitation, in cultural education and in business.
+The degree programs qualify students for all professional fields of social work: in social administration, with non-profit and private commercial social work providers, in the justice system, in the areas of education, work and leisure, in work with children and young people, in the areas of health and rehabilitation, in cultural education as well as in business and research.

 Application & Admission

-The "Apply" button will take you to a short guide on how to register and apply.
+The "Apply" button will take you to a brief guide on how to register and apply.

 If you are not sure which documents you need to upload to the portal, you will find an overview here: